Change Management Consulting, Inc.Transforming Businesses Worldwide |

 A QMS refers to the activities you carry out within your organization to satisfy customers and to create customer loyalty.
 Complying with the ISO 9001 Standard does not indicate that every product or service meets your customers’ requirements—only that the QMS in use is capable of meeting them.
 That is why you must regularly assess customer satisfaction and loyalty, and constantly improve business processes.
 Your effort must result in a culture of continuous improvement.

-The key standards within the ISO 9000 family of standards (ISO 9001:1994, ISO 9002:1994, and ISO 9003:1994) have been merged into a single ISO Standard - ISO 9001:2000.
+The key standards within the ISO 9000 family of standards (ISO 9001:1994, ISO 9002:1994, and ISO 9003:1994) have been merged into a single ISO Standard - ISO 9001:2008.
 There are four core standards.
 ISO 9001 is a requirement standard.
 ISO 9000, ISO 9004, and ISO 19011 are guidelines.
-ISO 9001 describes what must be done to develop a quality management system, not how to set it up.
-The core standards are: ► ISO 9000:2000 provides quality management principles and fundamentals, describes what the series is about, and lists basic definitions of terms for use by any organization. ► ISO 9001:2000 states requirements for Quality Management Systems when it is necessary to demonstrate that an organization is capable of effectively meeting customer and regulatory requirements. ► ISO 9004:2000 provides guidance for establishing a Quality Management System that goes beyond ISO 9001 requirements to meet and exceed customer expectations efficiently. ► ISO 19011 provides guidance on planning and conducting quality audits.
-ISO 9001:2000 includes five primary clauses that contain 23 sub-clauses.
-These requirements specify what your organization must do to conform to the Standard.
-Many of these requirements must be documented and controlled.
+ISO 9001:2008 describes what must be done to develop a quality management system, not how to set it up.
+The core standards are: ► ISO 9000:2000 provides quality management principles and fundamentals, describes what the series is about, and lists basic definitions of terms for use by any organization. ► ISO 9001:2008 states requirements for Quality Management Systems when it is necessary to demonstrate that an organization is capable of effectively meeting customer and regulatory requirements. ► ISO 9004:2000 provides guidance for establishing a Quality Management System that goes beyond ISO 9001 requirements to meet and exceed customer expectations efficiently. ► ISO 19011 provides guidance on planning and conducting quality audits.
+What were the Significant Changes to ISO 9001:2000?

 The ISO 9001:2000 changes include: